scalar-labs/scalar-kubernetes/docs/RegularCheck.md

 See the guide [How to access](./KubernetesMonitorGuide.md#how-to-access)

-### Check the Prometheus Targets

 [The targets](http://localhost:9090/targets) are the endpoints that Prometheus check to collect the metrics for each component.

-What to check:

-- monitoring/prod-scalardl-envoy-metrics should be always green otherwise It indicates a problem on the envoy pods
+  * `monitoring/prod-scalardl-envoy-metrics` should be always green otherwise It indicates a problem on the envoy pods
-- monitoring/fluent-bit-logging-metrics should be always green otherwise It indicates a problem on the fluentbit pods
+  * `monitoring/fluent-bit-logging-metrics` should be always green otherwise It indicates a problem on the fluentbit pods`

-### Check the Prometheus Rules

-Check if [the rules](http://localhost:9090/rules) for EnvoyAlerts and LedgerAlerts are in `OK` states and thee is no error.
+[The rules](http://localhost:9090/rules) for EnvoyAlerts and LedgerAlerts are in `OK` states and thee is no error.

-### Check the Grafana for Envoy Proxy

-Go on Grafana and check `Envoy Proxy` dashboard, look for any anomaly on the graph.

-### Check the Grafana for Scalar DLT Response

-Go on Grafana and check `Scalar DLT Response` dashboard, look for any anomaly on the graph.

-### Other dashboards to check

-Go on Grafana and check the following dashboard, look for any anomaly on the graph.
+[Grafana](http://localhost:8080) look for any anomaly on the graph:

+  * `Envoy Proxy` dashboard
+  * `Scalar DLT Response` dashboard
+  * Other dashboard:
-* Kubernetes / Compute Resources / Cluster
+    * `Kubernetes / Compute Resources / Cluster`
-* Kubernetes / Compute Resources / Namespace (Workloads)
+    * `Kubernetes / Compute Resources / Namespace (Workloads)`
-* Kubernetes / Compute Resources / Pod
+    * `Kubernetes / Compute Resources / Pod`
-* CoreDNS
+    * `CoreDNS`

 ## Monitor Prometheus

 See the guide [How to access](https://github.com/scalar-labs/scalar-terraform/blob/master/docs/MonitorGuide.md#how-to-access)

-### Check the Prometheus Targets

-the target are the endpoint which Prometheus check to collect the metrics for each components
+[The targets](hhttp://localhost:8000/#prometheus) are the endpoints that Prometheus check to collect the metrics for each component.

-Available [Here](http://localhost:8000/#prometheus) and go to Targets

-Important
-- cassandra

-### Check the Prometheus Rules
+  * `Cassandra` should be always green otherwise It indicates a problem on the envoy pods

-Check if the rules for Cassandra Alerts, Docker Container Alerts and Instance Alerts are in state `OK` and no error.
+[The rules](hhttp://localhost:8000/#prometheus) for Cassandra Alerts, Docker Container Alerts and Instance Alerts are in state `OK` and no error.

-Available [Here](http://localhost:8000/#prometheus) and go to Rules

-### Check the Grafana for Cassandra

-Go on grafana and check `Casssandra` dashboard, look for any anomaly on the graph
+[Grafana](http://localhost:3000) look for any anomaly on the graph:

-Available [Here](http://localhost:3000/d/cassandra/cassandra?orgId=1) and select scalar keyspace
+ * [Cassandra](http://localhost:3000/d/cassandra/cassandra?orgId=1) and select scalar keyspace